 - Relevant skills

-Additionally, you can add your GPA (if it’s greater than 3.8) and relevant coursework if you lack experience or it’s related to the position.
+Additionally, you can add your GPA (if it’s greater than 3.8), Dean’s list (if you’ve been on it), or latin honors (like cum laude).
+List relevant coursework only if you lack experience or if it’s related to the position.

-Types of Resumes
+Types of resumes

 Depending on your specific skill set or work history, one format might be better suited to highlight your qualifications than another.

-For reference, there are four main types of resumes:
+There are four main types of resumes:

-- Chronological resumes
+- Chronological resume

-- Functional resumes
+- Functional resume

-- Combination resumes
+- Combination resume

 A chronological resume opens with an introduction, and then provides an overview of your professional history in reverse-chronological order (meaning your most recently held position is listed at the top).

-- The work experience section is de-emphasized.
+- The work experience section is short and barebones

 Combination resumes are ideal for candidates who have extensive experience or a highly developed set of skills that they want to showcase.